-Assignments & Evaluations
+Assignments & Exams

-The course will progress according to the detailed outline provided at the beginning of term and posted on Blackboard.
+The course will progress according to the detailed outline provided at the beginning of term and posted on D2L.
 Students are expected to arrive to class with required texts already read.
 Classes will consist of a lecture/discussion led by the professor and teaching assistant on issues arising from daily topics, but not strictly mirroring material in required readings.
 Students are encouraged to pose relevant questions and participate with appropriate and respectful commentary.

-Evaluation will be based on both individual and group coursework including: 1) in-class mid-term exam, 2) précis short essay assignment (prepared individually), 3) take-home assignment/ exam, 5) final registrar-scheduled exam, and 6) Blackboard contributions.
-It is required to complete all evaluations in order to calculate the final grade.
+Final grade will be based on both individual and group coursework including: 1) in-class mid-term exam, 2) a group presentation based on assigned chapters of an ethnography, 3) a mini-ethnography assignment, 5) in-class tests on each ethnography, and 6) a final test.
+It is required to complete all coursework in order to calculate the final grade.
 The breakdown of grades is as follows: